newcontext-oss/kitchen-terraform/README.md

   variable_files:
     - first/terraform/variable/file
     - second/terraform/variable/file
+...
 ```

 ###### Default

-The default `variable_files` array is empty.
+The default `variable_files` collection is empty.

 ##### variables

-A Terraform variable or a list of variables to be set in the configuration.
+A Terraform variable or a collection of variables to be set in the configuration.

 ###### Examples